Photo of Employment and Labor

 Employment and Labor

-Because litigation can often exact an emotional toll on an employer’s work force as well as present large monetary costs, we often recommend management employ one or more alternative dispute resolution procedures.
+Because litigation can often exact an emotional toll on an employer’s work force as well as present large monetary costs, we often recommend one or more alternative dispute resolution procedures.
 While these range from stipulated binding arbitrations to private mediations, they are all designed to bring the client the best possible result within an appropriate time frame.
-Management’s goals may be best served by an early resolution, but in other cases litigation may prove necessary.
-Bearing in mind the client’s goals, Tyson & Mendes strives to tailor our representation to guide management through the litigation process while allowing the client to continue business operations.
+A client’s goals may be best served by an early resolution, but in other cases litigation may prove necessary.
+Bearing in mind the client’s goals, Tyson & Mendes strives to tailor our representation to guide clients through litigation while allowing them to continue business operations.

 Well-considered pre-litigation advice is essential for assisting management in making employment decisions designed to avoid litigation or to minimize the impact of unfortunate planning.
-When accusations of harassment, substance abuse, or similar problems arise, Tyson & Mendes assists management in conducting appropriate, legal, and thorough internal investigations.
-At the conclusion of such investigations, management can be confident it is making informed employment decisions after weighing the risks and benefits of its options.
+When accusations of harassment, substance abuse, or other problems arise, Tyson & Mendes assists management in conducting appropriate, legal, and thorough internal investigations.
+At the conclusion of such investigations, clients can be confident they are making informed employment decisions after weighing the risks and benefits of its options.
 In addition to drafting general policies and forms, we routinely assist management in the separation of employees from the company with effective documentation and severance agreements.

 Following the adoption of the FTC’s new “final rule” concerning non-compete agreements, questions have been swirling through the media and the public at large.
 The final rule was issued “to promote competition by banning noncompetes nationwide, protecting the fundamental...